nepttune/nepttune/DOC.md

 - Project runs in [docker](#docker) container. `docker` and `docker-compose` are the **only** tools required on your machine.
 - HTTPS is standard.
 Self signed certificate is created if other isn't provided.
-- Files copied into project are gitignored and should not be edited.
+- Files which are copied into project directory are gitignored and should not be edited.
 - Package already depends on Nette framework and some other libraries, so it's not needed to list them in `composer.json`.

 # Initialization